muguira-james/muguira-james.github.io/source/_posts/A-message-queue-racket-part-2.md

 ```

 There are now 4 methods (in reverse order): server/servlet, request-handler, define-values, and http-response.
 Http-response has not changed.
 It is our common code we defined to reply to a request from a caller.
 It takes a string as input and create a http response suitable for a caller to process with either text (TEXT/HTML-MIME-TYPE) or JSON.
-To REALLY do JSON we should change the ?TEXT/HTML-MIME-TYPE? string to ?APPLICATION/JSON?, but we?ll leave that for now.
+To REALLY do JSON we should change the ?TEXT/HTML-MIME-TYPE? string to ?APPLICATION/JSON?, but we'll leave that for now.

 The next function, define-values is a Racket construct that binds variables as the language parser is working its way through code file.
 It builds a look up table.
 It works like a let statement in that variable definitions are created as the reader is parsing your Racket expressions.
 Racket uses a 2-step process to translate Racket expressions into working code: a reader and an expansion processor.
 The define-values creates and binds values to the variables during the reader process.
 In our case, for each item found on the input URL, the dispatcher will look for a definition.
 The only valid URL expansions are: